The Department of Education has published two statistical bulletins today.

 Analytical Services Unit

 Telephone (028) 9127 9992

-6. DE Statistical Bulletins can be accessed at the DE Internet site –https://www.education-ni.gov.uk/articles/education-workforce
+6. DE Statistical Bulletins can be accessed on the Department's website at education workforce

 7. Please send any feedback on the content or presentation of this publication to the